 Exercise is medicine

 Exercise helps to manage stress, fight off illnesses, and maintain positive mental health.
-While you may not be able to go to the gym to train or work out, there are other creative alternatives to help you stay physically active.
-If you decide to go for a run or engage in physical activity outside, make sure to respect social distancing recommendations.
+While you may not be able to go to the gym to train or work out, there are other creative alternatives to help you stay physically active while social distancing.
 If you opt to exercise within your home, use what you have at your disposal.
 For example, if you do not have exercise equipment, you can use stairs, chairs, and water bottles or cans to replace weights.
-Look online for trusted sources offering different workout options that suit your interests and needs.
-Many online exercise platforms are currently waiving membership fees.
+Seek out new, safe ideas from reputable sources such as those curated by the American College of Sports Medicine.
 If you have an existing health condition, make sure to respect any guidelines that your medical team has provided.

 Monitor your mental and emotional health

 Stressful events causing uncertainty, fear, and anxiety can contribute to a variety of emotions and lead to a slippery slope of “why me” and “what ifs.”
 Individuals with a history of mental health concerns, those more susceptible to contracting COVID-19, and those who may be significantly economically impacted by this pandemic (e.g., hourly or low-wage workers, those experiencing homelessness, or those who are unemployed), may experience heightened mental health symptoms during this time.
 Also, increased stigma and xenophobia can impact the emotional well-being of racial and ethnic minority groups, particularly those within Asian communities.

 Now, more than ever, it is important to pay attention to your mental health, extend compassion to others (at a safe distance), and work to create some semblance of normalcy in your day-to-day life.
 The following are resources to help manage the COVID-19 situation and your mental health: